HHI meetings continue in Florida

 « Return to News

-Harness Horsemen International continued their annual meeting on Tuesday at the Embassy Suites Deerfield Beach Resort & Spa in Deerfield Beach, Fla.
+Harness Horsemen International’s annual meeting wrapped up its second day of meetings at the Embassy Suites Resort in Deerfield Beach, FL.